lukasmartinelli-alt/yow-hackathon/README.md

 ## Links

+- **Online Blog Writer for Github**
   You can now write your first post with an online editor like [prose.io](http://prose.io/) or just use Github directly.
-# Materials

 - **Install Jekyll on Windows:** http://jekyllrb.com/docs/windows/
 - **Using Jekyll and Poole for building a minimal blog:**